honungsburk/space-game/README.md

 **Options:**

-- logging: Set logging level, written to stdout
+- loglevel: Set logging level, written to stdout
   - off: No logging
   - error: Only errors (default)
   - warn: Errors and warnings